 Discovering your camera's limitations is important too.
 Don't expect to go out photographing wildlife with a camera with a 3x zoom lens—instead know that limitation and try instead to shoot sweeping landscape images.
 How big can you print your photos before you loose quality?
 The iPhone, for example, shouldn't be used for prints above an 8x10.
 How hard is it to carry your camera on that long hike?
 If you want to take good photos with the camera you already have, you need to understand what your camera can—and cannot—do.

 Most people, by default, center the subject (or the main object/person in the photo).
 While a center composition or arrangement has its place, often placing the subject off-center creates a more interesting image.
-The Rule of Thirds suggests imagining the image is divided into threes both vertically and horizontally, like this:
+The Rule of Thirds suggests imagining the image is divided into threes both vertically and horizontally.

 By placing the subject on one of those lines (or even better: where those lines intersect), you create a more dynamic composition.
 Why?
 The rule of thirds encourages you to leave empty space in an image, which helps draw the eye towards what's important in the image.
 If you are photographing action, try leaving that empty space in the direction the subject is moving in.
 Or, if you are photographing a person or animal that's looking to one side or the other, arrange the shot by leaving that extra space where they are looking.